+Radiation Protection Regulations

+Section Regulatory Requirement OPG Response

+Radiation Protection Program

-Radiation Protection Regulations Section Regulatory I Requirement OPG Response Radiation Protection Pro gram 4 program and (a) keep receiv reaso and e imple i. ii. iii. iv. (b) ascer the emust implement a radiation protection must, as part of that program, the effective dose and equivalent dose and by and committed to persons as low as nably achievable, taking into account social conomic factors, through the mentation of management control over work practices, personnel qualification and training, control of occupational and public exposure to radiation, and planning for unusual situations; and tain the quantity and concentration of any ar substance released as a result of the field activity by direct measurement as a result of monitoring, or if the time and resources required for direct measurement as a result of monitoring outweigh the usefulness of ascertaining the quantity and concentration using that method, by estimating them.
+4 Every licensee must implement a radiation protection program and must, as part of that program, (a) keep the effective dose and equivalent dose received by and committed to persons as low as reasonably achievable, taking into account social and economic factors, through the implementation of management control over work practices, personnel qualification and training, control of occupational and public exposure to radiation, and planning for unusual situations; and (b) ascertain the quantity and concentration of any nuclear substance released as a result of the licensed activity by direct measurement as a result of monitoring, or if the time and resources required for direct measurement as a result of monitoring outweigh the usefulness of ascertaining the quantity and concentration, by estimating them.
 OPG has a well-established radiation protection program that complies with all elements of the Radiation Protection Regulations .
 See section 2.7 of Attachment 3 for information on the radiation protection provisions and considerations associated with this amendment request.